DrDanielh/UiAbot/docs/src/perception.rst

         # Then run robot_state_publisher with the processed URDF
         ros2 run robot_state_publisher robot_state_publisher --ros-args \
           -p robot_description:="$(cat /tmp/wheel.urdf)"

-    Note: The above commands only visualize encoder feedback.
-To actually drive the wheels and see them moving (as shown in the GIF above), follow the teleoperation instructions in the :ref:`motion_control` section.

     3. Run the following command on the **remote pc** to visualize in RViz2: